Mimetis/Dotmim.Sync/docs/Errors.rst

     :align: center
     :alt: ErrorResolution.ErrorResolutionThrow

-Be careful, we do not have any files in the ``BatchInfo`` directory, as the sync has been rollbacked.
+Be careful, we do not have any files in the ``BatchInfo`` directory, as the sync has been rolled back.

 ErrorResolution.ContinueOnError
 -------------------------------